tecladocode/rest-apis-flask-python/Flask-JWT Configuration Tutorial.md

 jwt = JWT(app, authenticate, identity)
 ```

-**Important**: We added the second line of code to emphasize that we must change the JWT configuration parameters first, **before creating the `JWT` instance**.
+**Important**: We added the second line of code to emphasize that we must change the JWT authentication URL first, **before creating the `JWT` instance**.
 Otherwise, our confuguration won't take effect.
-All of the following configurations follow the same principle.
+However, it is only required for configuring the auth URL, the following confurations will still take effect after requesting the `JWT` instance.

 If you want to change multiple configurations, make sure to put them all before creating the `JWT` instance.